mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 80 - Nested Try Catch/readme.md

 Don't abuse exceptions, don't create Exception classes no one will ever catch, and don't be prepared for every case (unless you have a good real scenario with a covering test).

-Happy path should always be more important than exception cases.
+The happy path should always be more important than exception cases.

 # Relations